 Sorry, I am digressing.

-Lots of preparations were required before a team set off to make an installation in a distant military station – checking parts of heavy radar antenna and their complex motor, control and display systems to be packed for assembling upon arrival at site, and ensuring that nothing was missing, briefing by the Operational officer who had never been to a site, talk on security by the absent-minded adjutant, you name it.
+Lots of preparations were required before a team set off to make an installation in a distant military station – checking parts of heavy radar antenna and their complex motors, control and display systems to be packed for assembling upon arrival at site, and ensuring that nothing was missing, briefing by the Operational officer who had never been to a site, talk on security by the absent-minded adjutant, you name it.

 Sergeant Jeevan Reddy conducted a pooja– worship or homage – in his house the night prior to the date of departure.
 He and his wife prayed in front of of a large photograph of a smiling Sathya Sai Baba in blessing posture, his right hand raised, palm facing the worshipper.
 Reddy and his wife would pray for his safe travel and also – so Reddy claimed – for the safety of all the team members including that of the grouchy officer who was supposed to be commanding them, but did nothing in practice.
 The worship involved garlanding the photograph, placing flowers and a small silver plate with God’s favourite special laddoos – sweetened mix of many cereals and coconut gratings rolled in heated butter into balls the size of a tennis ball – for the palate pleasure of the Baba.
 After the worship, the Reddy’s would go to bed in a state of blissful trance – that is what Reddy once told me.
-A bronze lamp would be kept burning on lw flame all through the night in front of the divine photograph.
+A bronze oil lamp would be kept burning on lw flame all through the night in front of the divine photograph.
 Everybody knows that gods love burning oil lamps.

-Next morning, Reddy’s wife would have her ritual bath and appear before the photograph.
+Next morning, Reddy’s wife would have her private affairs and ritual bath and appear before the photograph.
 She was not surprised to find a laddoo – or a couple of laddoos – left half-eaten.
 She would praise the kindness of the God for not eating the whole laddoos, but always leaving some Prasad –leftover after divine consumption – for His ardent devotees.
 She would mouth a very small piece from the half-eaten part of one laddoo and give another small bit to Reddy who would by then be ready to depart.

 Sergeant Reddy was a considerate man, and knew that the safety of the team, and hence himself, depended on the blessings of the Baba.
 Young Mrs. Reddy shared that feeling.
 So the remaining partly-eaten laddoos were wrapped in an oil paper and carried to the office with great care and devotion.

-Reddy would break off a bit of the laddoo – not forgetting to show that the bit came from the half-eaten part – and present it, along with a smart salute to the grouchy officer whose frown would momentarily change to one of subtly expressed gratitude.
+Reddy would break off a bit of the laddoo – not forgetting to show that the bit came from the half-eaten part – and present it, along with a smart salute to the grouchy officer whose frown would momentarily change to one of subtly expressed gratitude and piety.
 Then the remaining ‘prasad’ (divine pleasure, if you had forgotten) would be distributed among the lesser – and less grouchy – Other Ranks, most of whom accepted it with both palms cupped in reverence, and placed it with shut eyes in their mouths.

 Corporal Sherif, a Muslim, was initially reluctant to accept this bit of pleasure from a Hindu god.
 When Reddy explained how parts of the sweet balls disappeared in the night after the only door and windows of the prayer room were closed and he and his wife had gone to sleep, Sherif asked: